-It’s clear that we (Goodbudget) are not capable of providing answers to address everyone Goodbudgeter where they’re at.
-But, we can say that for the folks that are experiencing partial or total loss of income, there are some things you can try to help close the gap.
+It’s clear that we (Goodbudget) are not capable of providing answers to address every Goodbudgeter where they’re at.
+But, we can say that for folks experiencing a partial or total loss of income, there are some things you can try to help close the gap.

 1. Apply for unemployment, paid family leave, or disability leave

-Folks can apply for unemployment insurance when they become unemployed at no fault of their own.
-And many states are amending their laws to support the influx of cases that result from businesses closing due to COVID-19.
-Check to see if you’re eligible for these benefits.
+You can apply for unemployment insurance when you become unemployed at no fault of your own, and you can check to see if you’re eligible for these benefits online.